|

 Lean is about doing more with

 less: less time, inventory, space, labor, and money.
-"Lean manufacturing", a

-shorthand for a commitment to eliminating waste, simplifying procedures and
+Lean manufacturing is about commitment to eliminating waste, simplifying procedures and

 speeding up production.